Current Pending Legislation

 The legislation is endorsed by CAP and other organizations working on behalf of unparented children including: American Academy of Adoption Attorneys (Debra E. Guston, President); America World Adoption (Brian Luwis, CEO); Center for Adoption Policy (Diane Kunz and Ann Reese, Co-Founders & Executive Directors); Love Grows Kids (Pete Leppanen, Kelly Dempsey and Chad Turner, Co- Directors); National Council For Adoption (Chuck Johnson, President & CEO); Nourished Hearts (Kim de Blecourt, President); Paulo Barrozo, Associate Professor of Law, Boston College Law School; Saddleback Church Orphan Care Initiative (Elizabeth Styffe, Director); University of Pennsylvania Field Center for Children’s Research, Policy and Practice (Cassie Statuto Bevan, Child Welfare Fellow).

-The following are Op-Eds by CAP and others expressing support for the predecessor to this legislation:
+The following are Op-Eds by CAP and others expressing support for this legislation and its predecessor:

 - US Can Save Children by Upholding International Adoption Rights, Op-Ed by Elizabeth Bartholet and Paulo Barrozo, The Boston Globe, May 24, 2016.